ondiekelijah/Threaded-Replies-using-Flask-SQLAlchemy-MySQL/README.md

-# Threaded-Nested-Replies-using-Flask-SQLAlchemy & MySQL

-Threaded comments using Common Table Expressions (CTE) for a MySQL Flask blog or CMS
+# Threaded comments using Common Table Expressions (CTE) for a MySQL Flask blog or CMS

 Credits to [peterspython](https://www.peterspython.com/en/blog/threaded-comments-using-common-table-expressions-cte-for-a-mysql-flask-blog-or-cms)